NuGet/NuGetGallery/README.md

     ```
 4. Set up the website in IIS Express!
  1. We highly recommend using IIS Express.
 Use the [Web Platform Installer](http://microsoft.com/web) to install it if you don't have it already (it comes with recent versions of VS and WebMatrix though)
- 2. In an ADMIN powershell prompt, run the .\tools\Enable-LocalTestMe.ps1 file.
-It allows non-admins to host websites at: http://nuget.localtest.me, it configures an IIS Express site at that URL and creates a self-signed SSL certificate.
-For more information on localtest.me, check out [readme.localtest.me](http://readme.localtest.me)
+ 2. In an ADMIN powershell prompt, run the `.\tools\Enable-LocalTestMe.ps1` file.
+It allows non-admins to host websites at: `http(s)://nuget.localtest.me`, it configures an IIS Express site at that URL and creates a self-signed SSL certificate.
+For more information on `localtest.me`, check out [readme.localtest.me](http://readme.localtest.me).
- 3. If you're having trouble, go to the Project Properties for the Website project, click on the Web tab and change the URL to localhost:port where _port_ is some port number above 1024.
+ 3. If you're having trouble, go to the _Project Properties_ for the Website project, click on the _Web_ tab and change the URL to `localhost:port` where _port_ is some port number above 1024.

 5. Create the Database!
  1. Open Visual Studio 2013